As a maintenance manager, your livelihood hinges on your ability to control maintenance costs and minimize production downtime.

 8) Make sure parts are easy to locate

 Ensuring that employees can quickly locate spare parts is essential to expediting the order preparation process.
 You can assess the ease of locating parts by conducting a walk-through of your warehouse and making sure that stock locations are highly detailed.
 Each part should feature a unique SKU and should be housed in a clearly labeled bin on a designated shelf.
-Ideally, employees should be have real-time access to this information at all times.
+Ideally, employees should have real-time access to this information at all times.

 As outlined above, there are many steps you can take to better manage your spare parts inventory.
 However, the single best path to success is mobile Enterprise Asset Management (EAM) that integrates seamlessly with your company's ERP system.
 By introducing mobile EAM, workers are able to manage spare parts faster and more accurately.
 Additional benefits include the ability to automatically create purchase orders and better protect inventory.